funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-UI.md

 ```
 #### Description
 [](description-start)
 Tell the virtual list how to create new items as well as how to bind the data to each item.
+See [Using Virtual Lists](https://funovus.notion.site/Using-Virtual-Lists-5e200de95f584e728b7019c1b271c8f2) for more information.
 [](description-end)

 #### Parameters